Staff profile

 More recently I left my continuing contract at the BBC as Station Sound Producer, creating trails, jingles and voiceovers.
 I have also previously been Social Media co-ordinator for BBC local radio.

 As such, experience has made me proficient in all aspects of recording editing and producing content to a high standard in TV, Radio and Online.
-I’m still a freelance for the BBC and was on the breakfast production team during the bombing attacks at the Zavantem airport in Brussels in 2016.
+I’m still a freelancer for the BBC and was on the breakfast production team during the bombing attacks at the Zavantem airport in Brussels in 2016.

 International experience